Accrington Corporation Tramways

 Inspectors were provided with typical single-breasted 'tramway inspector' jackets with hidden buttons (or more likely, hook and eye fasteners), all edged in a finer material than the main jacket, and with stand-up collars.
 The latter certainly bore insignia, though surviving photographs are unfortunately not of sufficient quality to discern what these were.
 Caps were initially of the drooping-peak type, which were eventually displaced by tensioned-crown peaked caps, the glossy peaks of which were embellished with braiding.
 Although the caps almost certainly bore a badge — more than likely the grade embroidered in script lettering — photographic evidence that would confirm this is so far yet to surface.

-In common with the vast majority of UK tramway operators, Accrington employed the services of women during the Great War — both as conductresses and later on as motorwomen — to replace men lost to the armed services, though only from relatively late in proceedings (1917).
+In common with the vast majority of UK tramway operators, Accrington employed the services of women during the Great War, both as conductresses (from 1915) and later on (1917) as motorwomen.
 Just a solitary photograph appears to have survived, which unfortunately only shows a conductress from a distance; the subject is wearing a single-breasted, tailored jacket with four pockets (the top two with button closures), a waist belt and lapels, and a long, matching skirt.
 It is currently unclear what insignia, if any, were carried on the jacket.
 Headgear appears to have taken the form of a close-fitting bonnet, possibly brimless.

 Further reading